 5 Live Chat Best Practices… For Converting Customers

 Turn browsers into buyers with live chat.
-It’s wildly popular with the NOW Customer and a genius way to have one-on-one conversations with your customers.
+It’s wildly popular with the NOW Customer and a genius method for having one-on-one conversations with your customers.

-We’re going to lay out our top five live chat best practices for making real-time chat support your eCommerce conversion engine.
-These tips are designed to make sure you set off on the right foot when you’re making crucial decisions about one of the most powerful eCommerce conversion and customer support tools available.
+We’re going to lay out our top five live chat best practices for making real-time chat support your ecommerce conversion engine.
+These tips are designed to make sure you start off on the right foot when you’re making crucial decisions about one of the most powerful ecommerce conversion and customer support tools available.

-But let’s start by understanding why NOW Customers need the live chat support channel in their shopping experience.
+Let’s start by understanding what live chat is and why NOW Customers need this type of support channel in their shopping experience.

 The chat experience is crucial.
-It may be just a small button in the bottom right hand side of the screen, but the real time live chat support option could be the most powerful selling asset on your eCommerce site, if you follow simple live chat best practices.
+It may be just a small button in the bottom right-hand side of your homepage, but the real-time online chat support option could be the most powerful selling asset on your ecommerce site, if you follow simple live chat best practices.

-Just think about what it can do.
-For website visitors it’s a lifeline to help them achieve multiple things, such as:
+Just think about all of the capabilities and results that online chat can deliver.
+For website users, it is a lifeline to help them achieve multiple things that can improve customer satisfaction, such as:

-Live chat has become the leading digital contact method for website visitors:
+Live chat has become the leading digital communication channel for website visitors: